 Eat healthy (buy a 1kg bucket of small tomatoes)

-Stay in contact with friends at home and family who have nothing to do with what you’re doing to have a conversation about something different.
+Stay in contact with friends and family, to have a conversation about something different.

 Sleep (6/7 hours at least)